Health and safety

 How we track health and safety

 On a day-to-day basis, health and safety is tracked across the business by the number of reported incidents that occur during the course of our work.
 We track and analyse any incidents which occur to enable us to identify recurrent issues and implement preventative improvements across our business.
 The number of reportable accidents is one of our group-wide KPIs.
 For the purposes of our internal tracking, the term incident does not necessarily mean that an employee was hurt or injured.
 Rather it represents an event that we want to track and report for monitoring and learning purposes under our health and safety management policies.
-There are significant differences in how reportable accidents are defined in the US and UK due to differing legislation in the two countries.
+There are significant differences in how reportable accidents are defined in the US, Canada and UK due to differing legislation.
 For more information on our performance in this area see our annual report.

 Historically, Sunbelt’s safety efforts have focused on reducing or eliminating all incidents, regardless of the potential severity.
 The thought was that this approach would be the most beneficial in preventing more serious or catastrophic incidents.
 We recognise that the causes of less severe incidents are often different from the causes of serious or catastrophic events; therefore, we are focusing on events that have the potential to be serious or catastrophic so that we can eliminate or control our exposure to high risk situations.